 Have You Suffered An Oil Rig Injury?

-Every day, thousands of workers subject themselves to serious injury because of the oil and gas exploration in Eagle Ford Shale area.
-The Eagle Ford Shale is a 50 mile wide by 400 mile long play from Brazos County to the South Texas border with Mexico including the towns of Laredo, Floresville, Karnes City, Kenedy, Cuero, Victoria, Beeville, Three Rivers, Georgetown, Tilden, Freer, Cotulla, Laredo, Pleasanton, and Jourdanton.
+Every day, thousands of workers from San Antonio subject themselves to serious injury because of the oil and gas exploration in Eagle Ford Shale area.
+The Eagle Ford Shale is a 50-mile-wide by 400-mile-long play stretching from Brazos County to the South Texas border with Mexico, and includes the towns of Laredo, Floresville, Karnes City, Kenedy, Cuero, Victoria, Beeville, Three Rivers, Georgetown, Tilden, Freer, Cotulla, Laredo, Pleasanton, and Jourdanton.
+Oil and gas accidents have become a common occurrence among these towns and will continue to be.

 - Injuries sustained from improper care of chemicals and other hazardous substances

-- Slips, trips, and falls caused by negligent acts on the oil rig
+- Slips and trips, and falls caused by negligent acts on the oil rig

 - Faulty or poorly maintained grating, pipe tongs, and other equipment